hoangcuong2011/Good-Papers/Hierarchical Probabilistic Neural Network Language Model.md

 If we think of the work of Goodman, we still need to count all the words in the vocab, and see which one starts with 0 or 1 to compute P(0|history) and P(1|history).
 Therefore I was very confusing that we do not speed up the computation at all.
 Actually I was wrong - there is nothing related to the work of Goodman at this point.
 That is, P(0|history) is the output of a network and the output is a simple non-linear function.
 One possible way can be:

 sigmoid(bias of Node + U*representation of Node + W * hidden layer)

+Finally, how to build such a tree?
+In this work the authors rely on Wordnet.
+Experiments show that the method gains a remarkable speed up at more than 250 times, while achiving a competitive performance to the original model.